impresso/impresso.github.io/pages/project.overview.02.md

 ---
-title: "Impresso Clip Title"
+title: "RESOURCES
 type: section
 lang: en
 group: project.overview
 ---

-RESOURCES
+To help you make the most of the available collections of digitised newspapers, you are invited to check out some pedagogical material the impresso project has produced.

 <!-- more -->

-To help you make the most of the available collections of digitised newspapers, you are invited to check out some pedagogical material the impresso project has produced:

 ### RANKE2 - From the shelf to the web, exploring historical newspapers in the digital age.